MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-power.md

 <!-- Description-Source-ADMX -->
 This policy setting specifies whether or not the user is prompted for a password when the system resumes from sleep.

-- If you enable or do not configure this policy setting, the user is prompted for a password when the system resumes from sleep.
+- If you enable or don't configure this policy setting, the user is prompted for a password when the system resumes from sleep.

-- If you disable this policy setting, the user is not prompted for a password when the system resumes from sleep.
+- If you disable this policy setting, the user isn't prompted for a password when the system resumes from sleep.
 <!-- RequirePasswordWhenComputerWakesOnBattery-Description-End -->

 <!-- RequirePasswordWhenComputerWakesOnBattery-Editable-Begin -->